regendrogenbogen/lightbug_v1.1/README.md

 Have fun with the files!

+The PCB can be ordered at OSH-Park: https://oshpark.com/shared_projects/ZxSDuxPU

 PS: If I did licence anything wrong and I am violating other licenses, please tell me, I am still learning!